DataOne/DO4APPointments/README.md

 ![grafik](https://cloud.githubusercontent.com/assets/25846873/25008160/2d951ffc-2063-11e7-819a-2f2305043eb6.png)

-If you click on "Details" you get an overview to this specific events.
+If you click on "Details" you get an overview to this specific event.

 ## Create a new event
 Just click on "New Event".

-A dialog appears where you can input all necessary data for your new event.
+A dialog appears in which you can input all necessary data for your new event.

 Please specify several possible date/times, so that users can choose which would be best for them.
 ![grafik](https://cloud.githubusercontent.com/assets/25846873/25008487/1d50a552-2064-11e7-8e00-235511fd8029.png)